informatics-isi-edu/hatrac/REST-API.md

     Location: https://authority_name/namespace_path/object_name:version_id
     Content-Type: content_type
     Content-Length: N
+    Content-MD5: hash_value

     ...content...

+The optional `Content-MD5` header MUST be present if it was supplied during object creation and MAY be present if the service computes missing checksums in other cases.

 Typical GET error responses would be:
   - **401 Unauthorized**: the client is not authenticated and